-Don’t know what to do for your classroom holiday party this year?
-Or do you need some activities for home to keep the kiddos occupied over the winter break?
+Do you need some activities for home or the classroom (either virtual or in class) to keep the learning going these last few days of school or over the winter break?
 With a little imagination, a story with a holiday twist, and a science activity, you’re sure to have the makings for a fun, memorable, and educational event.

 Here are some ideas from our two series, the Quirkles® and Fuddlebrook School® Science series to help you become the hit of the holidays.
 In the Fuddlebrook series, use Herman’s Rocket Launch (from The Case of the Vanishing Moon) and pretend you’re watching the reindeer fly across the sky pulling Santa’s sleigh.
 Or, watch the “elves” on our video catapult ornaments on to the Christmas tree (Freddie’s Marshmallow Launch from Freddie’s Dance Lesson).
 If you need more help visualizing how to make your catapult, check out our blog post that explains it in more detail.